ValeriaLG/CarWebScraper/README.md

 # CarWebScraper
-This script automates the stripping of car information into a excel file and uploads to google
+This script automates the stripping of car information into a excel file.

+## Prerequisites
+Must have python installed.
+Inputted websites must be from Carfax only.

 ## Technologies
 - Google Drive API